Vehicle Electrical and Climate Control Systems

-This example shows how to interface the vehicle climate control system with a model of the electrical system to examine the loading effects of the climate control system on the entire electrical system of the car.
+This example shows how to model a vehicle climate control system with an electrical system.
+Use the model to examine the loading effects of the climate control system on the entire vehicle electrical system.

-The control of the system is implemented in Stateflow®.
-Double clicking on the Stateflow chart will show how this supervisory control logic has been formulated.
+The control system is implemented in Stateflow®.
+Double-click the Stateflow chart named Temperature Control to view the supervisory control logic implementation.

-The Heater_AC state shows that when the user enters a setpoint temperature which greater than the current temperature in the car by at least 0.5 deg C, the heater system will be switched on.
-The heater will remain active until the current temperature in the car reaches to within 0.5 deg of the setpoint temperature.
-Similarly, when the user enters a setpoint which is 0.5 deg C (or more) lower than the current car temperature, the Air Conditioner is turned on and stays active until the temperature of the air in the car reaches to within 0.5 deg C of the setpoint temperature.
-After which, the system will switch off.
-The dead band of 0.5 deg has been implemented to avoid the problem of continuous switching.
+Heater_AC state shows that when the setpoint temperature is greater than the current temperature in the vehicle by at least 0.5 degree Celsius, the heater system switches on.
+The heater remains active until the current internal vehicle temperature is within 0.5 degree Celsius of the setpoint temperature.
+When the setpoint is at least 0.5 degree Celsius below the current internal vehicle temperature, the air conditioner turns on and stays active until the internal vehicle temperature is within 0.5 degree Celsius of the setpoint temperature.
+To avoid the problem of continuous switching, the chart implements a 0.5 deg dead band.

-In the Blower State, the larger the difference between the setpoint temperature and the current temperature, the harder the fan blows.
-This ensures that the temperature will reach the required value in a reasonable amount of time, despite the temperature difference.
-Once again, when the temperature of the air in the car reaches to within 0.5 deg C of the setpoint temperature, the system will switch off.
+Blower state, the blower output is proportional to the difference between the setpoint temperature and the current temperature.
+This ensures that the temperature reaches the required value in a reasonable amount of time, despite the temperature difference.
+When the temperature of the internal vehicle temperature is within 0.5 degree Celsius of the setpoint temperature, the system switches off.

-The Air Distribution(AirDist) and Recycling Air States(Recyc_Air) are controlled by the two switches that trigger the Stateflow chart.
-An internal transition has been implemented within these two states to facilitate effective defrosting of the windows when required.
-When the defrost state is activated, the recycling air is turned off.
+Recyc_Air, are controlled by the two switches that trigger the Stateflow chart.
+To facilitate window defrosting, the chart implements an internal transition between the two states.
+When the defrost state is activated, the chart turns off air recycling air.

-The heater model was built from the equation for a heat exchanger shown below:
+The heater model is built from thus equation for a heat exchanger:

 Tout = Ts - (Ts-Tin)e^[(-pi*D*L*hc)/(m_dot*Cp)]